10 Tips: Make Better Food Choices

 Get personalized nutrition information based on your age, gender, height, weight, and physical activity level.
-SuperTracker provides your calorie level, shows foods and beverages you need, and tracks progress toward your goals.
-Learn more at www.SuperTracker.usda.gov.
+The MyPlate Plan provides your calorie level and shows how much you should eat from each of the five food groups.

 Use a smaller plate at meals to help control the amount of food and calories you eat.
 Take time to enjoy smaller amounts of food.